SERVING GEORGETOWN, TEXAS

 Chipped, broken or fractured teeth not only cause discomfort and difficulty chewing.
 They can look aesthetically displeasing.
 Depending on the severity of damage, dental crowns, porcelain veneers, or tooth bonding can be the best solution to get your smile back.
 If a fractured tooth goes untreated, and the fracture extends to the pulp of the tooth, this can be very painful and the tooth may require a root canal.

 Crowns that are old, cracked, or unsightly due to their dark color can cause pain and difficulty chewing in addition to patient feeling uncomfortable with his or her smile.
 If this sounds like you, we can replace your old dental crowns using the same material, or apply porcelain crowns that will be indistinguishable from your real teeth.

 Excessive and uneven gum lines can detract from the beauty of your smile.
-To fix this issue, Dr. Mandy, Dr. Tiffany and Dr. Mark can perform a gum recontouring procedure as a stand-alone procedure, or combine it with porcelain veneers to give you the smile you’ve always wanted.
+To fix this issue, Dr. Mandy, Dr. Mark, or Dr. Krista can perform a gum recontouring procedure as a stand-alone procedure, or combine it with porcelain veneers to give you the smile you’ve always wanted.

 Stained or discolored teeth is an extremely common problem that has a very simple solution – teeth whitening.
 At our office we use the Zoom! tooth whitening system as well as professional take-home KöR Whitening kits to provide our patients with exceptional tooth whitening results.

 Now that there are tooth-colored filling options to replace the metal and amalgam fillings of years past, many patients request that their old, unsightly fillings be replaced with a resin or porcelain material indistinguishable from their natural teeth.